 Violence against women and girls is one of the most widespread violations of human rights.

 Violence against women has many faces.
-Domestic violence refers to the use of physical, emotional or psychological abuse that takes place in close adult relationships.
+Domestic abuse refers to the use of physical, emotional or psychological abuse that takes place in close adult relationships.
 Any form of violence (including sexual violence) perpetrated by a spouse, partner, son, daughter or any other person who has a close or blood relationship with the victim is defined as domestic violence.
 It can include physical, sexual, psychological and economic abuse, and it cuts across boundaries of age, race, culture, wealth and geography.
 It takes place in the home, on the streets, in schools, the workplace, in farm fields, refugee camps, during conflicts and crises.

-If you are, or think you may be in an abusive relationship, you can contact one of the following services!
+If you are, or think you may be in an abusive relationship, you can contact one of the following services:

 In a case of an emergency please call the Gardai on 999 or 112.

-Domestic Violence support services in Dun Laoghaire-Rathdown
+Domestic Abuse support services in Dun Laoghaire-Rathdown

 Freeda – Domestic Abuse Outreach Service in Dun Laoghaire-Rathdown